Code-Institute-Submissions/milestone-one-5/README.md

 # Bugs

-###Bugs found during initial testing and fixed
+### Bugs found during initial testing and fixed

 **NavBar Bug #1**
 * Collapsed NavBar data toggle found to be unresponsive once triggered and collapsible link section of the NavBar found to not automatically collapse after a link had been clicked -
 ### **I fixed this issue by adding the 'data-toggle' and 'data-target' commands to each individual list item within the NavBar - This fixed NavBar Bug #1 but caused NavBar Bug #2**
 **NavBar Bug #2**
-* Main Navbar found to be collapsing each time one of the list items was engaged(clicked) causing a wierd visual effect - The solution I eventually went with to this issue was not the most elegant or efficient solution but I wanted to stick to HTML and CSS as much as possible since I found that when trying to solve the issue using jQuery or javascript
+* Main Navbar found to be collapsing each time one of the list items was engaged(clicked) causing a wierd visual effect
+* The solution I eventually went with to this issue was not the most elegant or efficient solution but I wanted to stick to HTML and CSS as much as possible
-I was unable to understand what was required.
-My solution was to have two instances of the NavBar:
+* I found that when trying to solve the issue using jQuery or javascript I was unable to understand what was required.
+* My solution was to have two instances of the NavBar:
-   1. One which would only be visible on larger devices which would not collapse and for I used the standard bootstrap NavBar code
+   1. One which would only be visible on larger devices which would not collapse and for this I used the standard bootstrap NavBar code
    1. One which would only be visible on devices at the original bootstrap breakpoint and for which 'data-toggle' and 'data-target' commands would be added to each individual list item within the NavBar.